-We license, regulate and plan marine activities in the seas around England and Wales so that they're carried out in a sustainable way.
+We license, regulate and plan marine activities in the seas around England so that they're carried out in a sustainable way.

 This helps the government achieve its vision for clean, healthy, productive and biologically diverse oceans and seas.